 Money.
 You will require money for expenses while traveling to and from the ship.
 Most students bring extra cash to make small purchases in port, experience local cuisine, etc. The ship cannot cash checks.
 Money may be deposited with the Captain in the ship's safe.

 Mail.
 Correspondence and packages may be sent to SEA during the Shore Component.
 The mailing address for correspondence and packages is SEA, P.O.
 Box 6, Woods Hole, MA 02543.
 Please note the student's Class Number on the package (i.e. S-244, etc.).
 The physical/shipping address for SEA is 171 Woods Hole Rd., Falmouth, MA 02540.
 This address should be used for shipping packages via any courier service.
-PLEASE NOTE: Rarely, we are able to forward letters (never packages) to you at sea; but in any case, all letters received for you while at sea will be delivered to you at final point of departure.
+PLEASE NOTE: We are unable to deliver mail to the ship.
+Please contact SEA if an urgent message must be conveyed.

 Telephone.
 SEA's main office telephone number is (800) 552-3633.
 During shore component, there is a telephone in each student house.
 These telephone extension numbers will be provided with housing assignments when you arrive.
 Long distance calls may be made with a calling card.
 During sea component, the ship maintains a daily radio-telephone schedule with the SEA office.
 Routine personal messages will not be transmitted; however, emergency messages may be passed through the Marine Office to the ship.